wkronemeijer/pws-ts/README.md

 # pws-ts
-Travelling salesman problems with typescript
+Travelling salesman problem(s) with `typescript`

 ##About

-A number of heuristics for the travelling salesman problem, wrapped up in a single web page for [GitHub Pages](http://crumpyoldlord.github.io/pws-ts/).
+A number of heuristics and optimisation methods for the travelling salesman problem, wrapped up in a single page on [GitHub Pages](http://crumpyoldlord.github.io/pws-ts/).